 Diabetic retinopathy is a condition in which the blood vessels of the retina become damaged by excess sugar in the blood stream.
-When nourishment to the light sensitive cells of the retina are blocked, vision loss can occur.
+When nourishment to the light sensitive cells of the retina is blocked, vision loss can occur.
 In fact, diabetic retinopathy is the leading cause of blindness in people with both type 1 and type 2 diabetes.

 Risk Factors for Diabetic Retinopathy